-- The liabilities of the Hampshire Council Council Pension Fund attributable to the Winchester City Council are included in the Council's Balance Sheet on an actuarial basis using the projected unit method - i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees; based on assumptions about mortality rates, employee turnover rates, etc.; and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices using a discount rate of 2.6% for both funded and unfunded liabilities.
-The discount rate is based on the indicative rate of return on high quality corporate bonds for 2017/18 this used the Aon Hewitt GBP Select AA Curve. - The assets of the Hampshire County Council Pension Fund attributable to the Council are included in the Balance Sheet at their fair value: quoted securities at current bid price; unquoted securities at professional estimate; unitised securities at current bid price; and property at market value. - The change in the net pensions liability is analysed into the following components: - Service costs comprising
+- The liabilities of the Hampshire Councy Council Pension Fund attributable to the Winchester City Council are included in the Council's Balance Sheet on an actuarial basis using the projected unit method - i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees; based on assumptions about mortality rates, employee turnover rates, etc.; and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices using a discount rate of 2.4% (for liabilities 0-21 years in duration) and 2.5% (for liabilities 21.1 years and over in duration) for both funded and unfunded liabilities.
+The discount rates are based on the indicative rate of return on high quality corporate bonds for 2018/19 this used the Aon Hewitt GBP Select AA Curve. - The assets of the Hampshire County Council Pension Fund attributable to the Council are included in the Balance Sheet at their fair value: quoted securities at current bid price; unquoted securities at professional estimate; unitised securities at current bid price; and property at market value. - The change in the net pensions liability is analysed into the following components: - Service costs comprising